 Amounts will be allocated to the Target Date 5-10 Year Outcomes to reflect the intended time horizon and risk profile for reserve accounts where near term liquidity is less relevant.
-The Target Date 5-10 Year Outcome has a 50% allocation to equities, which should help monies invested in this Outcome to grow.
-As monies invested in this Outcome typically reflect reserves for future capital projects, growth in the value of investments is important to help offset the impact of inflation and pre-construction changes on project costs.
+The Target Date 5-10 Year Outcome has a 50% allocation to equities, which should help monies invested in this outcome to achieve growth.
+As monies invested in this Outcome typically reflect reserves for future capital projects, growth is the value of investments is important to help offset the impact of inflation and pre-construction changes on project costs.

-Table 7 - Target Date 5-10 Year Outcome
+Table 4 - Target Date 5-10 Year Outcome